Gautam4966/Miui-fy/README.md

-Miui-fy v1.2
+## Miui-fy v1.2

-Description
+# Description

 Miui-fy Lets You Add Some Miui Feel To Your Phone.

-Changelog
+# Changelog

 -Added New Camera App (Not guaranteed Working On All Phones) -Added Magisk Support

-Requirements
+# Requirements

 Android 6.0+
 Magisk 15+

-Just Install From Magisk Manager Or Flash By Custom Recovery
+# Installation = Just Install From Magisk Manager Or Flash By Custom Recovery